aalto-trafficsense/regular-routes-devops/README.markdown

     }```

 1. Generate waypoints (run osm recipe in local mode)
-        `cd /opt/regularroutes-cookbooks/cookbooks`
+    * `$ cd /opt/regularroutes-cookbooks/cookbooks`
-        `sudo chef-client --local-mode -j ../regularroutes-wpts.json`
+    * `$ sudo chef-client --local-mode -j ../regularroutes-wpts.json`
-        _Note: Does not work on Ubuntu 12.04, requires v.
+    * _Note: Does not work on Ubuntu 12.04, requires v.
 14 or higher.
 Also memory-hungry.
 May fail if the server doesn't have enough memory._
 1. *IF* waypoint generation was done on another server than the intended production server, package and transfer the resulting osm database to the production server:
     * `pg_dump -h 127.0.0.1 -U regularroutes -W regularroutes -F t > my_database.dump`
     * _TBD: Whether pg_dumpall would be better?_